Sponsored By

 The once and future XCOM

-Eventually, Irrational settled on its XCOM shooter being set in the 1950s.
+Eventually, Irrational settled on its XCOM shooter set in the 1950s.
 Per Chey, this "more horror-based approach" would include jump scares and discordant music, and using conventional military equipment to fight enemies "operating on another dimension."

-Chey would eventually leave Irrational in 2009 once progress on the project XCOM stalled.
+Chey would eventually leave Irrational in 2009 once progress on the XCOM project stalled.
 At the time, he felt he "had [not] made the sort of progress that I wanted to, or like I was contributing a lot and being the person who could make that project successful."

 Looking back, he said the studio should have committed more to its XCOM being XCOM.
 "People who loved [the series] wanted to see the same creatures from the tactical game in first-person," he explained to PCGamer. "[Mutoids and Sectoids] may not be the most original monster designs ever, but they're part of what people love."